AlexErling/alexerling.github.io/_portfolio/completeit.md

 ## Explanation

-I created a productivity chrome extension that includes a self-destructing to do list, a timer with an alarm, and a notes section.
+I created a productivity chrome extension with JavaScript that includes a self-destructing to do list, a timer with an alarm, and a notes section.
 All of which are synced with Chrome storage which allows you to access on separate computers with the same Chrome account!

 ## Github

-Check it out on Github [here](http://example.com){:target="https://github.com/AlexErling/complete_it"}!
+Check it out on Github [here](https://github.com/AlexErling/complete_it){:target="https://github.com/AlexErling/complete_it"}!